 Here’s what you need to have on hand to make these Blueberry Banana Muffins so you know what to get ready.

-• Ground flaxseed: This is sometimes called “flaxseed meal,” and it helps the batter hold together nicely.
+- Ground flaxseed: This is sometimes called “flaxseed meal,” and it helps the batter hold together nicely as it adds fiber and beneficial fats.

-Here’s how to make this blueberry banana muffin recipe so you know what to expect from the process.
-Scroll down to the end of the post for the full information.
-(You don’t even need a mixing bowl!)
+Here’s how to make this Blueberry Banana Muffin recipe so you know what to expect from the process.
+Scroll down to the end of the post for the full information, including the amounts and timing.

 Dairy-Free Blueberry Banana Muffins